Justin Turner Player Props: Red Sox vs. Brewers

 Justin Turner At The Plate

-- Turner is hitting .257 with four doubles, a home run and nine walks.
+- Turner has four doubles, a home run and 10 walks while hitting .260.

 - In five games this year, Turner has picked up an RBI, with more than one RBI once.

-- He has scored at least once eight times this year (40.0%), including one multi-run game.
+- He has scored at least one run nine times this year (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.